 Other decisions that can be appealed include: penalties for academic misconduct, decisions about your progression and a rejection of a request for Extenuating Circumstances.
 You will need to read the Academic Appeal regulations for a full list of the decisions you can appeal.

-IMPORTANT - Academic appeals need to be submitted within 10 working days of you being formally notified of the University's decision e.g. from the date on your course termination letter
+IMPORTANT - Academic appeals need to be submitted within 10 working days (weekends do not count towards this) of you being formally notified of the University's decision e.g. from the date on your course termination letter

 What grounds can I appeal on?